ramonejimenez/School_District_Analysis/README.md

 # School_District_Analysis

 The project demostates my work with Pandas

-#There were severl deliverables analyzing a small school district
+# There were severl deliverables analyzing a small school district:

 A high-level snapshot of the district's key metrics, presented in a table format